+LinkedIn: International College

-Throughout the school year, International College may take and use photos, video, and images of students and/or their work for the purpose of promoting or communicating about school activities and events.
-Such activities may include athletic competitions, team photos, music and drama productions, classroom activities, and group and individual projects as well as recognition of students for their exceptional talents, achievements, and awards.
-Images and/or published articles may be used in school print or electronic publications such as newsletters, yearbooks, brochures, and the school's web site.
-Unless otherwise stated in writing and submitted to the school Director each school year, parents and/or legal guardians authorize IC to use photos, video and images of students for the above purposes.
+Unless otherwise stated in writing and submitted to the school Director each school year, parents and/or legal guardians authorize IC to use digital images of students for the above purposes.
 International College will avoid the use of personal information which, in the school's determination, represents a privacy or security issue.